 - Drivers now also have a 14-hour absolute driving limit for driving after coming on duty, following 10 consecutive hours of off-duty.

 - Drivers must also take breaks and may only drive if eight hours or less have passed since the end of the drivers last off-duty.

 - If the driver drives for seven consecutive days, a trucker may not drive more than 60 hours on duty in the same period.
-Similarly, a driver may not drive more than 70 hours with it in eight consecutive days.
-This consecutive.
-Can only restart after a driver takes 34 or more hours off duty.
+Similarly, a driver may not drive more than 70 hours within eight consecutive days.
+This can only restart after a driver takes 34 or more hours off duty.

 Due to these HOS and ELD regulations, LTL drivers are not able to drive as many hours as they may like or could be limited in trips able to take up.
 The ELD will be utilized to track and monitor whether or not drivers are obeying HOS regulations, which most expect to lead to a decrease in trucking capacity, if not this year, then in the near future.